wolce/ctf-writeups/HackTM_CTF_2020/dora/dora.md

 ## Methodology

-The main idea is to gather the five sprites that are always displayed, and use them to identify those in all images received by the server.
+The main idea is to gather the five sprites that are always displayed, and use them to identify those in all the images received by the server.
 Then remove them, and find the remaining sprite which is Dora.

-Note that another possible way to solve the challenge whould have been to collect all images of Dora and use them to detect her.
-I got 10 different sprites, so in average it would take the same time as looping everytime over 5 templates (the not-Dora's ones).

 The sprites gathered should look the same as those in all received images.
-Thus, the following steps need to be applied on both the collected sprites and the image.
+Thus, the following steps need to be applied on both the collected sprites and the images.

 1. Preprocessing: prepare an image so it is easier to perform other image processing techniques on it.
 In our case:
     - Transform the RGB sprite/image in Gray